Griefed/ServerPackCreator/.github/ISSUE_TEMPLATE/documentation-request.md

 ---
 name: Documentation Request
-about: Request for documentation about a certain aspect of the docker image / container
+about: Request for documentation about a certain aspect of the application
 ---

 # Documentation Request